This Is How 15 Real People Lost 30 Pounds

 Photo courtesy of Instagram, @kati3_fit

 Katie didn't let anything stand in her way of weight loss.
 Her weight-loss regimen is a combination of eating healthy, drinking lots of water, and exercising at her local Planet Fitness.
 How did she lose 30 pounds?
-She mixes up her workouts with cardio and strength training, which builds muscle mass and tones her tummy so she can blast fat!
+She used a mix of cardio and strength-training workouts, which builds muscle mass, tones the tummy, and blasts fat!
 If you're weight-training, it's important to take your measurements in addition to weighing yourself, since you might gain muscle weight while losing fat weight, your total progress might not show on the scale.

 Photo courtesy of Instagram, @renee_dangelo